damian-lis/portfolio-website/README.md

 <br/>

-### 3.13 Description of the toggleShow Curtain object method (the last method inside the handleMainComponentCreate method)
+<h3 id="form-toggleshow-curtain-method">3.13 Description of the toggleShow Curtain object method (the last method inside the handleMainComponentCreate method)</h3>

 The last method that is called in the handleMainComponentCreate method is the toggleShow method of the Curtain object, which I will not describe in detail (this was done at the stage of discussing the Curtain object),I will just show how and with what arguments it is called.